httptoolkit/httptoolkit-website/src/posts/inspecting-android-http.md

 ## How can we use this?

 In HTTP Toolkit's case, the usage of this is very direct: we forcibly redirect all HTTP(S) traffic via the debugging proxy (which is running on your local development machine).
 That proxy then lets you inspect and rewrite all the traffic there as you see fit.

+There's a demo video on [the Android page](/android) if you want to see this in action.

 To do this, we check the target port of outgoing TCP connections, and rewrite the address if it's one of our configured HTTP ports (e.g. 80, 443, ...), by just adding the following lines into [TCP session setup](https://github.com/httptoolkit/httptoolkit-android/blob/b4cb5a97d48d299958b4e7a907b41fc9b44d2129/app/src/main/java/tech/httptoolkit/android/vpn/SessionManager.java#L169-L212):